 Metal Gun Cabinets, Steel Gun Cabinets

-The terms gun cabinet or locker generally only refer to security containers which have not met the UL 1037 Section 54 Residential Security Containers (RSC).
+Here I use the terms “gun cabinet” and “gun locker” to refer to security containers which have not met the UL 1037 Section 54 Residential Security Containers (RSC).
 As discussed previously, conventional gun safes which does not meet the RSC standard are not recommended.
 There are lots of better, cheaper options.

 With that said, there are a number of steel gun cabinets and gun lockers which don’t claim to be gun safes.